approov/quickstart-aws-api-gateway-v2/docs/APPROOV_TOKEN_QUICKSTART.md

 * [AWS APIGATEWAY HTTP API](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop.html#http-api-examples.cli.quick-create) - If you don't have one yet you may want to follow instead the [AWS API Gateway Approov Example](/docs/AWS_API_GATEWAY_EXAMPLE.md).
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) - Will be used to create all the necessary resources in AWS.
+* [Docker CLI](https://docs.docker.com/get-docker/) - Will be used to package the AWS lambda function.
 * [Approov CLI](https://approov.io/docs/latest/approov-installation/#approov-tool) - Will be used to retrieve the Approov Secret and configure the API.

+This quickstart was tested in the following Operating Systems:

+* Ubuntu 20.04
+* MacOS Big Sur
+* Windows 10 WSL2 - Ubuntu 20.04

 [TOC](#toc-table-of-contents)